metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 - `description` (String) Description for the check
 - `display` (Attributes) (see [below for nested schema](#nestedatt--spec--kubernetes--display))
+- `healthy` (Boolean) Fail the check if any resources are unhealthy
 - `icon` (String) Icon for overwriting default icon on the dashboard
 - `ignore` (List of String) Ignore the specified resources from the fetched resources.
 Can be a glob pattern.
 - `kubeconfig` (Attributes) KubeConfig is the kubeconfig or the path to the kubeconfig file. (see [below for nested schema](#nestedatt--spec--kubernetes--kubeconfig))